stlrda/CKAN-Infrastructure/readme.md

 1. Ensure your IAM user has access to S3 bucket and DynamoDB table
 1. Run `terraform init`
 1. Your state and lock is now stored remotely

-###### Optional: Opsworks SSH Access
-(This is not required: Opsworks can manage public keys on instances)

-1. import some IAM users in Opsworks
-1. Add public SSH keys for users that will have SSH access
-1. grant access to the instances in Opsworks for the instances
-1. get ssh instructions from Opsworks console page